Analytics has shifted from a “nice-to-have” function to a core driver of decision-making in almost every industry.

 Work Experiences

-Whether you have worked in a professional or low-level job setting, it is likely that you have been involved in analytics to some degree.
+Whether you have worked in a professional or low-level job setting, you have likely been involved in analytics to some degree.
 You don’t have to hold the title of Data Analyst or Data Scientist to have acquired these skills on the job.
 It’s important to pinpoint what you have accomplished and claim them as such.

 Have you ever input customer data?
 Looked for info about an account on the computer?
 Tracked the whereabouts of an order?
 Pulled a report on daily sales?
 Delivered tallies to your boss about why people didn’t make a purchase?
 Scanned items in a store?
 Used software to record outcomes?